sjspielman/phyphy/README.md

 1. Download the master branch and `cd` in.
 2. **Build** the package with `python setup.py build` (with a `sudo` as needed)
 3. Optionally, run tests with `python setup.py test`  (with a `sudo` as needed).
-	+ NOTE: the test suite is `python2.7` compatible only (do not attempt with a `python3` interpretter, or tests will fail).
+	+ NOTE: the test suite is `python2.7` compatible only (do not attempt with a `python3` interpretter, or some tests will fail).
 4. **Install** per your own adventure:
 	> To specify a different install directory, add the argument `--prefix=/path/to/my/favorite/directory` to the install line.